need4deed-org/website/CONTRIBUTE.md

 #### How Do I Submit A Bug Report?

-Bugs are tracked as [GitHub issues](https://gitlab.com/need4deed/website/-/issues).
+Bugs are tracked as [GitLab issues](https://gitlab.com/need4deed/website/-/issues).
 Create a bug issue.
 All the necesary info should be in the bug template.

 ### Suggesting features

-Feature suggestions are also tracked as [GitHub issues](https://gitlab.com/need4deed/website/-/issues).
+Feature suggestions are also tracked as [GitLab issues](https://gitlab.com/need4deed/website/-/issues).
 Please refer to the feature template.

 ## Styleguides